 Radiation Therapy to the Chest

 Radon is an odorless, colorless, and tasteless gas that occurs naturally with the breakdown of uranium in rocks and soil.
 These gases can seep into building foundations and into the living and working spaces.
 Because radon is difficult to detect, you could be exposed without knowing it.
-People who smoke have an increased risk from the affects of radon that those who don’t smoke.
+People who smoke have an increased risk from the affects of radon than those who don’t smoke.
 According to the Lung Cancer Alliance, radon is the second-leading cause of lung cancer in the United States.

 Asbestos is an industrial material used in construction for insulation and as a fire retardant.
 When the material is disturbed, small fibers become airborne and can be inhaled.
 You are at a greater risk for developing lung cancer if you are exposed to asbestos on a regular basis.

 Other chemical exposures can raise your lung cancer risks.
 Some examples are: